sofiawallq/vintage-corner/README.md

 ### Product management

-Under the "My account" icon in the header a superuser gets access to a view called Product Management, where they can add products to the site directly in the browser or edit/delete existing products.
+Under the "My account" icon in the header a superuser gets access to a view called Product Management - where they can add products to the site directly in the browser, or edit/delete existing products.
 The database is updated in real-time with the superuser interaction and the whole function provides easy management and an interface with full CRUD-functionality for the store owner, without having to manage the page via the Django Admin panel.

 ![printscreen add product](static/images/printscreens/add_product.jpg)